How to Avoid Overdraft Protection Fees at the Bank

 Find out what they charge for overdraft protection.
 Find out the “per item fee” as well as their “maximum fees per day“.

-Find out if they have offer “free” overdrafts.
-Some institutions (especially credit unions) offer certain leniencies that do not charge the customer or member if a simple mistake was made.
-It’s sometimes referred to as “overdraft forgiveness” or “friendly overdrafts”.
-If your institution has such a policy, it may include so many free overdrafts per year or they may not charge if the overdraft is under a certain amount.
+Find out if they offer “free” overdrafts.
+Some institutions (especially credit unions) offer certain leniencies that do not charge the customer or member if a simple mistake is made.
+It’s sometimes referred to as “overdraft forgiveness” or “friendly overdrafts.”
+If your institution has such a policy, it may include so many free overdrafts per year, or they may not charge if the overdraft is under a certain amount.

 If you find yourself in a position where you are simply not happy with your bank, then it’s time to move.
-These may seem like a tedious or even frustrating task, but it might be worth it.
+These may seem like tedious or even frustrating tasks, but they might be worth it.
 Thanks to technology, it’s becoming even easier.
-Some banks and credit unions now offer services which will help you switch your automatic bill-pay accounts and so on.
+Some banks and credit unions now offer services that will help you switch your automatic bill-pay accounts and so on.

-Of course, I’ve alluded to it a couple of times so far in this article and I will make it clear now; explore credit unions.
-Credit Unions and banks are simply not the same for a variety of different reasons.
+Of course, I’ve alluded to it a couple of times so far in this article, and I will make it clear now; explore credit unions.
+Credit Unions and banks are not the same for various reasons.
 For this article’s purposes, it’s important to know that credit unions are there to help you, not exploit you.
 It just might be that a credit union is your best bet.
-At the very least, it doesn’t hurt to consider or shop them in your search for a new institution.
+At the very least, it doesn’t hurt to consider or shop for them in your search for a new institution.

 The Case FOR Overdraft.

 Normally, I would not advocate for services like overdraft protection.
-Clearly, if it has become a multi-billion-dollar service, there are quite a few people who are using it wrong.
+Clearly, if it has become a multi-billion-dollar service, a few people are using it wrong.
 However, in the spirit of being fair and balanced, I must admit that there are times when such a service can work to your advantage.
-If you are good with your finances but low on cash, overdraft protection can be a good thing.
-This is because an overdraft fee is (in many ways), a better alternative to the dreadful “Payday Loan” and sometimes even better going through the hassle of securing a personal loan.
+If you are good with your finances but low on cash, overdraft protection can be good.
+This is because an overdraft fee is (in many ways) a better alternative to the dreadful “Payday Loan” and sometimes even better than going through the hassle of securing a personal loan.

 Payday loan providers typically charge about $15 per $100, but the charge can range anywhere from $10 to $30 for every $100 borrowed.
 Pretending you had a $500.00 car payment to make but were short on funds and only days away from a payday, which should you choose?
 At this point, a $20 or $30 overdraft penalty is much cheaper than the typical $75 fee you’re going to pay to a payday loan provider.